mrVictorios/component-template/README.md

 ```

 ## FAQ
-1. PHPMetrics not Generate images
+1. PHPMetrics not Generate images, get save you have "graphviz" installed.
-Get save you have "graphviz" installed.
+do